cisco-open/appdynamics-k8s-webhook-instrumentor/README.md

 | Apache      | :thinking:         | :x:                     | :thinking:              | :x:                |
 | Go          | :x:                | :x:                     | :thinking:              | :x:                |

-*) Does not work with AppDynamics cSaaS contoller - service namespace resource attribute is not propagated
+*) Does not work OOB with AppDynamics cSaaS contoller - service namespace resource attribute is not propagated.
+If needed, it can be fixed in Otel Collector.

 ## How to install?